ewertonsilveira/petCircleHomeTest/README.md

 ### What
 I would capture the user interaction with the website.
 An example is if we present a personalized content, does the user clicks on it?
 Does the user follows the assumed flow that would lead to the main site or drops it?
-From the homepage, does the user clicks on a product and buy it? (even though GoogleAnalyctics have all that data 😅 - maybe we can grab GA info into BigQuery?
+From the homepage, does the user clicks on a product and buy it?
+If required, product info update, e.g. stock, image, description, shipping, etc. (even though GoogleAnalyctics have all that data 😅 - maybe we can grab GA info into BigQuery?
 Found this doc [here.](https://support.google.com/analytics/answer/3416092?hl=en#zippy=%2Cin-this-article)

 ### Why